Featured

 LWV of Portland held a Community Education program, “Solutions to our Affordable Housing Crisis,” on Wednesday, March 13, 7 to 8:30 pm via Zoom.
 Click on the arrow below to view the video recording of this program.

 Our community and state are experiencing a dire lack of affordable housing.
 The causes include limited rental vacancies and housing costs rising faster than wages.
-This program will focus on what is being done to help solve our housing crisis.
+This program focuses on what is being done to help solve our housing crisis.

 PANELISTS